ciaompe/mastra-ai-news-agent/README.md

 ### Customize Email Template

-Edit the HTML template in `src/mastra/workflows/daily-news.workflow.ts` in the `sendEmailStep`.
+Edit the email template function in `src/utils/emailTemplate.ts` to modify the HTML content and styling of the daily news digest email.

 ### Change AI Model